 The price of otoplasty, or ear surgery, can range significantly depending on the technique used and the complexity of the treatment.
 Revision ear surgery will typically be more expensive than an initial procedure, which is why it is so important to select a board-certified facial plastic surgeon to perform your treatment.
-According to the American Society of Plastic Surgeons, ear surgery cost $3,154 on average in 2016.
+According to the American Society of Plastic Surgeons, ear surgery cost $3,962 on average.
 This number only references the surgeon’s fee, and additional expenses, including facility and anesthesiology fees, may apply.
 We will provide you with a detailed estimate of the cost of your procedure so you can make an informed decision about you or your child’s operation.
-If desired, we work with medical financing agencies that offer appealing payment plans for qualified candidates.
-We can discuss this as an option with you during your initial consultation if you would like to know more.

 Next, Read About…

 An eyelid lift or blepharoplasty can correct these issues and remove the puffiness and bags under the eyes that make you look worn and tired.

 Rhinoplasty (a type of nasal surgery), also referred to as “nose reshaping” or a “nose job,” improves the appearance and proportion of your nose, enhancing facial harmony and self confidence.